-Irrespective of the customer journey map (or maps) you create, make sure that you have a detailed knowledge about the communication channels your buyers might use.
+Irrespective of the customer journey map (or maps) you create, make sure that you have detailed knowledge about the communication channels your buyers might use.
 Also, anticipate the feelings they might go through.

 Developing your insights on these areas will add to your critical strategic assets which can be used in your future marketing campaigns.
 Thus, this will further help you go beyond your marketing strategies leading you to do behavioral marketing in the future.
-With new technology, channels and techniques available for communicating with your existing and potential customers and prospects, marketing is an ever-evolving discipline.
+With new technology, channels, and techniques available for communicating with your existing and potential customers and prospects, marketing is an ever-evolving discipline.
 Core marketers are using the latest monotones of these changes to power sales lift and better customer experiences across the entire spectrum.

-Now that you have enough data of the perceptions of your buyers, here’s the best time to know how will they behave on the product you launch and the services you offer.
+Now that you have enough data of the perceptions of your buyers, here’s the best time to know how well they behave on the product you launch and the services you offer.
 Therefore, the chances of your product being customer-centric are high.

-Customer Experience is not at its peak when you have all the media to reach out to your customers but it’s the best when you come up with potential changes in your marketing campaigns and measure and at the same time understand their sentiment.
+Customer Experience is not at its peak when you have all the media to reach out to your customers but it’s best when you come up with potential changes in your marketing campaigns and measure and at the same time understand their sentiment.

 What all strategies do you incorporate for the betterment of customer experience?